essingen123/kilianair303_code_collector_for_llm_chats/README.md

 # kilianair303 Code Collector for LLM Chats

-This repository contains a code collector script that helps organize and collect code files for the LLM chat project.
+This repository contains a code collector script that helps organize and collect code files for LLM communication.

 ## Features